 NY Common Core: 3rd -12th Grade –ELA: Speaking & Listening; Language; Social Studies Framework

 We offer the following TLC School Gallery Tours:

-After guided exploration of key Defend Puerto Rico exhibition works, the social and political contexts of these art forms will be the inspiration for a student collage.
-This hands-on experience provides an opportunity for cultural art-making, and also encourages students to empower themselves by creating designs that focus and connect to their own communities.
+- Collage Designs: After a guided exploration of key Race, Myth, Art, and Justice exhibition images, the social and political contexts of these photographs will be the inspiration for a student collage.
+This hands-on experience provides an opportunity for cultural art-making and also encourages students to empower themselves by creating designs that focus and connect them to their own communities.
 (Grades 3-8)

-Based on a tour of key photographic works in the gallery, students will create inspired art based on key cultural elements, symbolism, and narrative stories of featured artists in the Defend Puerto exhibition.
-(Grades 2-4)
+- Sculptural Forms: Based on a tour of key photographic works in the galleries, students will create inspired art based on key cultural elements, symbolism, and narrative stories of featured artists in the Race, Myth, Art, and Justice exhibition.
+(Grades 3-5)

-Caribbean artists and specifically those from the island of Puerto Rico are an untapped resource of information, talent, and inspiration.
-Through a guided gallery tour of highlighted works of the Defend Puerto exhibition, students will explore introductory African Diaspora history, and artists’ processes through in-gallery activities involving the moving image, discussion, and a political poster, or printmaking art activity.
+- Profiles: African Diaspora artists are an untapped resource of information, talent, and inspiration.
+Through a guided gallery tour of highlighted works of Race, Myth, Art, and Justice, students will explore introductory African Diaspora history, and artists’ processes through in-gallery activities involving either, the moving image, sketching, or printmaking activities.
 (Grades 7-12)

 The CCCADI TLC Arts Education Programs are made possible with the generous donations and support of: Con Edison, Ford Foundation, The Hearst Foundation, New York City Department of Cultural Affairs, New York City Council Member Diana Ayala, New York City Council Member Bill Perkins, New York City Council Member Laurie Cumbo, and the New York State Council on the Arts.